davidorvek/command-line-tools/README.md

-# command-line-tools
+# Command-Line Tools
- Command-line scripts I've written in Python
+ Command-line scripts I've written in Python.
+Many of these are command-line interfaces for some of the tools in my pitch-class set tools repo. https://github.com/davidorvek/pitch-class-set-tools